Frederick Louis Riefkohl: Early years

-Riefkohl (birth name: Luis Federico Riefkohl Jaimieson), was born and raised in Maunabo, Puerto Rico, his father was Luis A. Riefkohl y Sandoz, a Puerto Rican native and his mother and Julia Ana Jamieson (or Jamielson), a native of Saint Thomas, U.S. Virgin Islands.
+Riefkohl (birth name: Luis Federico Riefkohl Jaimieson), was born and raised in Maunabo, Puerto Rico, his father was Luis A. Riefkohl y Sandoz, a Puerto Rican sugar planter and his mother and Julia Ana Jamieson Mourier, a native of Saint Thomas, Danish West Indies.

 His paternal grandfather was Otto Riefkohl, a native of Germany and his paternal grandmother was Luisa Sandoz, a native of Switzerland who had immigrated to Puerto Rico in the mid-1800s.

-His older brother was Rudolph W. Riefkohl, who during World War I played an instrumental role in helping the people of Poland overcome the 1919 typhus epidemic.
+His maternal grandfather was David Jamieson a merchant and director of the Bank of St. Thomas and his grandmother was Frederikke Mourier DeWindt a native of St. John.
+Frederick's older brother was Rudolph W. Riefkohl, who during World War I played an instrumental role in helping the people of Poland overcome the 1919 typhus epidemic.
 Rudolph eventually became a Colonel in the United States Army Corps of Engineers.
 His other siblings were his sisters, Helen, Emily and Louise Riefkohl.

-During his formative years, Luis Federico Riefkohl received his primary and secondary education in various places.
-These included the towns of Arroyo, Puerto Rico; Christainsted, St. Croix, U.S. Virgin Islands and he spent three and a half years at Phillips Andover Academy in Massachusetts.
+Frederick Louis Riefkohl was raised at the Hacienda Orleanaise in Maunabo, his grandparent's sugar plantation, and in the nearby town of Arroyo.
+His primary education was in the towns of Arroyo, Puerto Rico, Christiansted, St. Croix, Danish West Indies and Concord Massachusetts.
+Following the death of their mother Frederick and Rudolph were sent by their father to Massachusetts to obtain their secondary education.
+This was a break in the family tradition of educating the male children in Germany.
+During the Spanish American War Riefkohl's family, as well as many other wealthy sugar planters, supported the annexation of Puerto Rico by the United States.
+Likewise, this decision was influenced by the presence of family members who had already established themselves in the Boston area.
+Frederick attended Phillips Andover Academy for three years, graduating in the class of 1907.
 Riefkohl received an appointment on July 5, 1907, from Beekman Winthrop, the U.S. appointed Governor of Puerto Rico from 1904 to 1907, to attend the United States Naval Academy in Annapolis, Maryland.
 In 1911, he became the first Puerto Rican to graduate from the Academy.
-His Naval Academy classmates included Morton Deyo, Harry W. Hill, George D. Murray, and John W. Reeves.
+His Naval Academy classmates included Morton Deyo, Harry W. Hill, Frank J. Lowry, George D. Murray, and John W. Reeves.

-During World War I, Lieutenant Riefkohl served as Commander of the Armed Guard of the USS Philadelphia and on August 2, 1917, he was awarded the Navy Cross for engaging an enemy submarine.
+During World War I, Lieutenant Riefkohl served as Commander of the Armed Guard of the SS Philadelphia, a civilian passenger liner pressed into service as a troop transport ship.
+On August 2, 1917, he was awarded the Navy Cross for engaging an enemy submarine.
 The Navy Cross is the second highest medal that can be awarded by the U.S. Navy and is awarded to members of the U.S. Navy or U.S. Marine Corps for heroism or distinguished service.